bradfeld/dinostroids/README.md

 Written entirely by vibe coding using Cursor and Claude-3.7-sonnet.

-Inspiration and emotional support from Quinn McIntyre.
+Inspiration and emotional support from [@qamcintyre](https://github.com/qamcintyre).

 ## Directory Structure